NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Type choices are "single speed", "multi speed", "variable speed", "variable flow", "other", "unknown", or "none".
          If "none" is entered, the simulation will not include a pool pump.
   .. [#] If Value not provided, defaults based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_: 158.5 / 0.070 * (0.5 + 0.25 * NumberofBedrooms / 3 + 0.25 * ConditionedFloorArea / 1920).
-         If NumberofResidents provided, this value will be adjusted using the :ref:`building_occupancy`.
+         If NumberofResidents provided, this value will be adjusted using the equations from RECS in :ref:`building_occupancy`.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
   .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.